Maison Margiela Spring 2015 Jacket

 £495.00

-This Maison Margiela jacket from the Spring 2015 collection exemplifies the house’s conceptual approach during the post-Margiela, anonymously designed years.
+This Maison Margiela jacket from the Spring 2015 collection exemplifies the house’s conceptual approach during the post-Martin, anonymously designed years.
 Following Martin Margiela’s departure in 2009, the brand was led by an internal design team rather than a single creative director.
 This was a deliberate decision, with CEO Giovanni Pungetti stating, “We want to stay avant-garde and provocative, but without a new creative director.
 It’s a challenge.”
-Among that team was a young Demna Gvasalia, who would later go on to lead Balenciaga, though he worked anonymously at the time.
+Among that nameless team was a young Demna Gvasalia, who would later go on to head up Balenciaga.

-Cut from shimmering cobalt-blue floral jacquard silk - a Japanese-inspired fabric used throughout the collection - the jacket’s structured silhouette and tie waist are offset by raw, torn hems, hallmarks of the Maison’s deconstructed aesthetic.
+The jacket is cut from a cobalt-blue floral jacquard silk, a Japanese-inspired fabric used throughout the collection.
+Its structured silhouette and tie waist are offset by raw, torn hems - hallmarks of Maison Margiela's deconstructed aesthetic.
 As Vogue observed, “it was interesting to see pieces that looked obviously used or lived-in (usually the province of the house’s Artisanal collection).”
-The jacket has a box pleated peplum waist and contast sleeves tailored from black wool.
-The body is unlined and the sleeves are lined with cream and black striped cloth that recalls traditional tailoring.
+The jacket has a box pleated, peplum waist and contast sleeves tailored from black wool.
+The body is unlined and the sleeves are lined with cream-and-black striped cloth that recalls the details of traditional menswear tailoring.
 The front of the jacket fastens with snap closures.
+The brand's iconic four white stitches can be seen on the back of the jacket.

 • Maison Margiela Spring 2015 • Jacket • Four white stitches on rear • Raw seams • Pleated peplum • Contrast wool sleeves • Tie front • Snap closures • Made in Italy